Thursday 28 May

 Harbour 6pm - 8pm

-Whether you're starting your day with a peaceful moment or winding down after a day of festival fun, the Birchwood Sauna promises a rejuvenating experience for body and mind.
-Booking on WhatsApp 085 230 2387.
+Whether you're starting your day with a peaceful moment or winding down after a day of festival fun, the Birchwood Sauna promises a rejuvenating experience for body and mind. €20/ €15 WB

-6pm
+Hall 6pm

-The Wild Goat Trio is an East Clare based trio bringing lively traditional Irish and bretonne dance music to many community events in Ireland and abroad.
-At this year Art Festival is teaming with local dance teacher Fionnuala Collins to offer an Interactive and fun packed Irish Ceili workshop event.
-Absolute beginners most welcome!
+Gather the neighbours for an evening of dancing, music and poetry.
+The Wild Goat Trio is an East Clare-based trio bringing lively traditional Irish and bretonne dance music to many community events in Ireland and abroad.
+For the 30th Mountshannon Arts Festival they are teaming with local dance teacher Fionnuala Collins to offer an Interactive and fun packed Irish Céilí workshop.
+On Poetry Day Ireland, this social event will be interspersed with poetry from writer and visual artist Ailbhe Wheatley and local poets.
+Absolute beginners most welcome! €10/ €8 WB

 Opening Night